statshero/data-projects/README.md

 ### _What is a CSV?
 A case study of CSVs on data.gov.uk_, an elaborate blog post

-A short project during my time at the Open Data Institute, where I analysed more than 20,000 links to CSV files on data.gov.uk.
+A short project during my time at the Open Data Institute, where I analysed more than 20,000 links to CSV files on [data.gov.uk](http://data.gov.uk).
 Results: only around one third turned out to be machine-readable.
 A typical CSV is between 1kb-1mb in size and has around eight columns.
 And I got to play around with [Gephi](https://gephi.org/).

 <a href="https://theodi.org/blog/the-status-of-csvs-on-datagovuk" class="no-decor" target="_blank">
 <img src="https://raw.githubusercontent.com/statshero/data-projects/master/assets/csv-study.png" alt="linkedin logo" width="529" height="295"></a>

 `2014, R, analysis, CSV, study`

-###  _A survey on the uses of quantified self_, a survey and presentation
+###  _A survey of the uses of quantified self_, a survey and presentation

 The [presentation slides](https://github.com/londonqs/qs/blob/master/meetup-content/2014-02/Survey%20overview.pdf) give a brief overview about the findings.
 For me it was interesting to [play around with SPSS and R integration](https://github.com/statshero/qs-survey/), that is variable labels.
 There's also a nice integration with Google documents and R. I was particularly pleased when I reused code that was years old – and it worked.